Explore the Lake Area

 Need a shower?
-Pay showers are available at Lone Eagle, Little Thunder, Cedar Vue, and Lake Ogallala Campgrounds in addition to the stand-alone shower building near the Arthur Bay entrance to the State Recreation Area.
+Pay showers are available at Lone Eagle, Little Thunder, Cedar View, and Lake Ogallala East Campgrounds in addition to the stand-alone shower buildings near the Martin Bay and Arthur Bay entrances to the State Recreation Area.

 Remember to share the shoreline with the many bird species that make their home at Lake McConaughy, especially the endangered least tern and threatened piping plover.
 Visitors are asked to avoid marked or fenced off nesting areas of beach, obey all signs, and keep all pets on leashes.
 For more information, see the Central Nebraska Public Power and Irrigation District website.